po1sigala/live/02-Lesson-Plans/Full-Time/04-Week/04-Day/04-Day-LessonPlan.md

 * In the next module, students will start using Node.js.
 Advise the students to have Node.js installed before that module begins.
 Direct students to the [Node.js installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs).

+* Because some of the technologies we use in this course do not work well with Node 18, we will lock into Node 16.
+Once these problems have been resolved, using Node v18 will be fine.

+* MacOS use `homebrew` to lock into Node 16.

+* Windows use this direct [MSI](https://nodejs.org/download/release/v16.18.0/) to lock into Node 16

 ## Learning Objectives

 By the end of class, students will be able to: